MaterializeInc/materialize/doc/user/content/ingest-data/cdc-mysql.md

 {{< /tab >}}
 {{< tab "Debezium 2.0+">}}

-1. Beginning with Debezium 2.0.0, Confluent Schema Registry support is not included in the Debezium containers.
-To enable the Confluent Schema Registry for a Debezium container, install the following Confluent Avro converter JAR files into the Connect plugin directory:
+1. From Debezium 2.0, Confluent Schema Registry (CSR) support is not bundled in Debezium containers.
+To enable CSR, you must install the following Confluent Avro converter JAR files into the Kafka Connect plugin directory (by default, `/kafka/connect`):

     * `kafka-connect-avro-converter`
     * `kafka-connect-avro-data`